 Dangers of Polysubstance Abuse

 The polysubstance abuse definition includes a series of symptoms and side effects.
 For example, short-term dangers include higher adverse effects of the drug taken.
 For example, the paranoia caused by cocaine may be increased when also taking methamphetamine.
 Some people end up addicted to multiple substances and creating a very hard to escape the situation.
 This type of addiction often requires a very focused care option to manage.
 In many cases, a person may need medical detox that is carefully monitored to properly rid the body of the physical dependence of the two substances.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 And as hinted before, polysubstance abuse also increases overdose risk.
 Overdoses may occur more quickly and be more dangerous in this scenario.
 Some may also experience worsened mental health problems.
 Sometimes, this situation creates a tight web from which it can be hard to escape.
 So when asking “what is polysubstance abuse?” you also need to know the treatments available.